-(a) Objections and Requests for Enforcement.
+- (a) Objections and Requests for Enforcement.
 If a person has been served with a subpoena pursuant to section 6.03, but fails or refuses to comply with its terms or otherwise objects to it, the party or person objecting or the party seeking compliance may seek a ruling from the Hearing Officer.
 The request for a ruling shall be submitted in writing to the Hearing Officer.
 However, it may be made orally on the record at the hearing at the Hearing Officer's discretion.
-The party seeking compliance shall present the proof of service and, except where the witness was required to appear before the Hearing Officer, shall submit evidence, by affidavit or declaration, of the failure or refusal to obey the subpoena.

-(b) Ruling by Hearing Officer.

-(1) The Hearing Officer shall promptly rule on the request for enforcement and/or the objection(s).

-(2) On request of the objecting witness or any party, the Hearing Officer shall, or on the Hearing Officer's own initiative the Hearing Officer may, refer the ruling to the Board for review. (c) Review by the Board.
-The Board may overrule, modify, remand or affirm the ruling of the Hearing Officer and in its discretion, may direct the General Counsel to apply in the name of the Office for an order from a United States district court to enforce the subpoena. (d) Application to an Appropriate Court; Civil Contempt.
+The party seeking compliance shall present the proof of service and, except where the witness was required to appear before the Hearing Officer, shall submit evidence, by affidavit or declaration, of the failure or refusal to obey the subpoena. - (b) Ruling by Hearing Officer. - (1) The Hearing Officer shall promptly rule on the request for enforcement and/or the objection(s). - (2) On request of the objecting witness or any party, the Hearing Officer shall; or on the Hearing Officer's own initiative, the Hearing Officer may, refer the ruling to the Board for review. - (c) Review by the Board.
+The Board may overrule, modify, remand, or affirm the ruling of the Hearing Officer and in its discretion, may direct the General Counsel to apply in the name of the Office for an order from a United States district court to enforce the subpoena. - (d) Application to an Appropriate Court; Civil Contempt.
 If a person fails to comply with a subpoena, the Board may direct the General Counsel to apply, in the name of the Office, to an appropriate United States district court for an order requiring that person to appear before the Hearing Officer to give testimony or produce records.
 Any failure to obey a lawful order of the district court may be held by such court to be a civil contempt thereof.

-Subpart G -- Hearings
+Subpart G-Hearings

+§7.01 The Hearing Officer

+§7.02 Sanctions

+§7.03 Disqualification of the Hearing Officer

+§7.04 Motions and Prehearing Conference

+§7.05 Scheduling the Hearing

+§7.06 Consolidation and Joinder of Cases

+§7.07 Conduct of Hearing; Disqualification of Representatives

+§7.08 Transcript

+§7.09 Admissibility of Evidence

+§7.10 Stipulations

-§7.01 The Hearing Officer §7.02 Sanctions §7.03 Disqualification of the Hearing Officer §7.04 Motions and Prehearing Conference §7.05 Scheduling the Hearing §7.06 Consolidation and Joinder of Cases §7.07 Conduct of Hearing; Disqualification of Representatives §7.08 Transcript §7.09 Admissibility of Evidence §7.10 Stipulations §7.11 Official Notice §7.12 Confidentiality §7.13 Immediate Board Review of a Ruling by a Hearing Officer §7.14 Posthearing Briefs §7.15 Closing the record §7.16 Hearing Officer Decisions; Entry in Records of the Office of this section upon his or her own initiative or upon the motion of a party, as appropriate. (b) Authority.
-Hearing Officers shall conduct fair and impartial hearings and take all necessary action to avoid undue delay in the disposition of all proceedings.
-They shall have all powers necessary to that end unless otherwise limited by law, including, but not limited to, the authority to: (1) administer oaths and affirmations;
+- §7.11 Official Notice - §7.12 Confidentiality - §7.13 Immediate Board Review of a Ruling by a Hearing Officer - §7.14 Proposed Findings of Fact and Conclusions of Law; Posthearing Briefs - §7.15 Closing the record - §7.16 Hearing Officer Decisions; Entry in Records of the Office; Corrections to the Record; Motions to Alter, Amend or Vacate the Decision.